 - LOOK FOR: 2-10 weeks of technical debt (very rough order of magnitude with a lot of constraints dependent on specific company situations)

 How frequently is the team delivering shippable-quality software?

-- WHY: The team should produce “working software” on a regular basis, even if it doesn’t get released.
+- WHY: The team should produce “working software” regularly, even if it doesn’t get released.
 Effective R&D teams maintain high quality continuously so as not to build up quality debt.

-- LOOK FOR: An end-to-end fully-integrated working system every 8-12 weeks, and ideally at the end of every iteration (e.g. 2 weeks); key use cases should be demonstrable at least at the end of an iteration or ideally, every day.
+- LOOK FOR: An end-to-end fully-integrated working system every 8-12 weeks, and ideally at the end of every iteration (e.g., 2 weeks); critical use cases should be demonstrable at least at the end of an iteration or ideally, every day.

 - WHY: Excessive and upward-trending bug numbers after a release can point to effectiveness and quality issues with the development team.
 Be sure to analyze trends (rolling averages), and not specific points in time, to get an accurate picture.

 - LOOK FOR: A decreasing rolling trend of bugs, particularly close to release

 - WHY: Firstly, there must be an easy way to gather availability information through robust monitoring tools.
 Lower availability may indicate product issues and subsequently issues with how the product is developed and/or deployed.

 - LOOK FOR: Assuming a web-based style of product, 5 9’s of up-time (I.e., 99.999%) is a reasonable goal.

 What are the overall user satisfaction metrics (e.g., Net Promoter Score)?